-Hours per day

-Are there opportunities for students to complete field hours in the even weekends?
-Yes No nings an d/or on

-If yes, please describe

-Are placements available at a single site or at multiple sites?

-Single Multiple

-If multiple sites, please describe below

-Name of site

-Name of Site

-Location/Address

-20cation/Paul Cos

-Services Provided

-Use additional sheet of paper if needed.
+From То From То Hours per day Are there opportunities for students to complete field hours in the exweekends?
+Yes No If yes, please describe enings and/o or on Are placements available at a single site or at multiple sites?
+Single Multiple If multiple sites, please describe below SingleMultiple If multiple sites, please describe below Name of site SingleMultiple If multiple sites, please describe below SingleMultiple If multiple sites, please describe below Name of site SingleMultiple If multiple sites, please describe below Name of site Location/Address SingleMultiple If multiple sites, please describe below Name of site Location/Address Services Provided Use additional sheet of paper if needed.
 Do you have a written job description for social work students?
-Yes No
+Yes No SingleMultiple If multiple sites, please describe below Name of site Location/Address Services Provided Use additional sheet of paper if needed.
+Yes No SingleMultiple If multiple sites, please describe below Name of site Location/Address Services Provided Use additional sheet of paper if needed.
+Do you have a written job description for social work students?
 If yes, please attach.
 Are students in your agency required to have use of a personal car?
-Yes No

 If yes, does your agency reimburse for mileage?
+SingleMultiple If multiple sites, please describe below Name of site Location/Address Services Provided Use additional sheet of paper if needed.
+Do you have a written job description for social work students?
+If yes, please attach.
+Are students in your agency required to have use of a personal car?
 Yes No